Ellen Susman: Early career

 A former broadcast journalist, Susman began her career in 1977 at KYW-TV, a Westinghouse Broadcasting station in Philadelphia, Pennsylvania, hosting Evening/PM Magazine.
 In 1994, she created, produced and hosted The Aspen Institute Television Show, which "featured guests from government, business and media for discussions about leadership."

 In 2001, Susman hosted The Myth of Superwoman, a conference that focused on the balancing act women face in their personal and career lives.
 Widespread interest in this issue led her to produce and host Superwoman Central, a public television show that aired on Houston PBS in 2005.

 In 2007, Susman created and produced Balancing Your Life, a program broadcast nationally on PBS that addressed the challenges of managing career and family.
 Filmed on location throughout the country, the program featured interviews with prominent and professionally diverse guests, including Chris Evert, Frances Beinecke, Nell Merlino, Janet Gurwitch, Cindy Pawlcyn, Consuelo Mack, Eileen Collins, Sue Naegle, Kuki Gallman, Kavita Ramdas, Maria Blanco and Dana Buchman.
 Her interview with Rosanne Cash was nominated for a 2007 Lone Star EMMY Award for Outstanding Achievement Interview/Discussion.

-Susman edited Danger Pay: Memoir of a Photojournalist in the Middle East, written by her late sister, Carol Spencer Mitchell (1954-2004).
+Susman edited Danger Pay: Memoir of a Photojournalist in the Middle East, written by her late sister, Carol Spencer Mitchell (1954–2004).
 The memoir was published in November 2008 by University of Texas Press, and was selected by the 2009 University Press Books Committee as an outstanding-rated title essential to most public and secondary school libraries.
 Susman collaborated with museum curator Anne Wilkes Tucker to create the Carol Spencer Mitchell Photographic Archive, which consists of approximately 60,000 photos and is housed at the Dolph Briscoe Center for American History.

 Susman has served on the Boards of Annie's List, National Jewish Democratic Council, American Leadership Forum in Houston, Recipe for Success, the Texas Tribune, the Democracy Alliance, and the Blanton Museum of Art.
 She has been an Advisory Council Member of the United States Public Service Academy and the University of Houston Friends of Women's Studies and serves on the National Councils of the Aspen Art Museum and the Whitney Museum of American Art.
-She currently serves on the board of trustees of the Hirshhorn Museum and Sculpture Garden in Washington, D.C.
+She currently serves on the Rothko Chapel board of directors and The University of Texas Health Science Center at Houston (UTHealth) Development board.
+Susman was one of the recipients of the 2025 Hirshhorn National Arts Award, presented to women whose contributions are central to the cultural life of the nation.